 In terms of voice SDK, the word voice refers to real-time voice communication.
-Typically, real-time voice allows users to do one-on-one voice calls like what they do on phone calls.
-SDK refers to Software Development Kit, which literally is a collection of software modules bundled together, and exposes interfaces as APIs to allow developers to integrate and call for certain functions.
+Typically, real-time voice allows users to do one-on-one voice calls to like what they do on phone calls.
+SDK refers to a Software Development Kit, a collection of software modules bundled together, and exposes interfaces as APIs to allow developers to integrate and call for specific functions.

-Voice SDK refers to a collection of software modules that allow developers to integrate and build real-time voice call features into their own apps or platforms.
-There are many great voice call SDK vendors on the market for your choice, including ZEGOCLOUD voice SDK and Twilio voice SDK.
+Voice SDK refers to software modules allowing developers to integrate and build real-time voice call features into their apps or platforms.
+Much great voice call SDK vendors is on the market for your choice, including ZEGOCLOUD and Twilio voice SDK.

-Normally, voice SDK, also called voice call SDK, is a whole system that can be divided into the back end and front end.
-The back end refers to the cluster of servers, including signaling servers and media servers.
+Usually, voice SDK, also called voice call SDK, is a whole system that can be divided into the back end and front end.
+The rear end refers to the cluster of servers, including signaling and media servers.
 The servers are deployed on the cloud, and developers don’t have to care about where they are.
-The front end refers to the software package that the developer can install on a terminal device as libraries, and use by calling the voice APIs.
+The front end refers to the software package the developer can install on a terminal device as libraries and use by calling the voice APIs.

 Why Shall We Use Voice Call SDK